AkshayS21/Attention-Mechanism/README.md

 - Currently I am working on implementing the Actor-Critic Methods with Attention-Mechanism for an effective translation.
 - Instead ofjust using the attention mechanism as the Actor, I would like to use the Critic model based on the BLEU score to manage the variance on translation.
 - This will reduce the variance in predictions and overfitting.
+- I would like to use the critic model to generate the Q_Next and call the BLEU score as the reward.